signalfx/splunk-otel-js-webpack-workaround/README.md

 # Instrumentation workaround for Webpack 5 based projects

-Webpack 4 workaround is located [here](https://github.com/signalfx/splunk-otel-js-webpack-workaround/tree/webpack4).

-## Background

-Webpack bundles all the source code (including dependencies) into a single JS file.
-In Node.js module loading is usually done via CommonJS, meaning dependencies are loaded with `require` function (`require("express")`).
-OpenTelemetry currently only supports CommonJS as it injects itself into the `require` calls and modifies, intercepts loaded modules.
-With Webpack however these `require` calls are compiled out as all of the source code lives in a single bundle file and Webpack's internal module loading is used after copying the code.
-Thus OpenTelemetry (nor any other instrumentation SDKs) cannot instrument Webpack's internal modules.
+Webpack bundles all the source code, including dependencies, into a single JS file.
+Node.js usually loads modules through CommonJS, which means that dependencies are loaded using `require` functions (for example, `require("express")`).
+OpenTelemetry only supports CommonJS, as it injects itself into the `require` calls and intercepts loaded modules.
+With Webpack, `require` calls are compiled out, as all of the source code lives in a single bundle file and Webpack's internal module loading is used after copying the code.
+Thus OpenTelemetry, nor any other instrumentation SDKs, cannot instrument Webpack's internal modules.

+> The workaround for Webpack 4 is located [here](https://github.com/signalfx/splunk-otel-js-webpack-workaround/tree/webpack4).

 ## Workaround

-To get tracing working via OpenTelemetry, we need to retain the `require` calls.
-This can be achieved via Webpack [externals](https://webpack.js.org/configuration/externals/) configuration option.
-When modules are loaded and it encounters a module in the `externals` listing, it won't copy paste its source code to the final bundle.

-The downside is that the dependencies listed in externals now need to be available in node_modules, else `require` can't find them.
+To get tracing to work using OpenTelemetry, you need to retain the `require` calls.
+You can do this using Webpack's [externals](https://webpack.js.org/configuration/externals/) configuration option.
+When modules are loaded and Webpack encounters a module in the `externals` list, it won't copies and pastes the source code to the final bundle file.
+Dependencies listed in externals need to be available in `node_modules` for `require` to find them.

-Say we are using `express` and want to instrument it via `@opentelemetry/instrumentation-express`, then the following needs to be added to `webpack.config.js`:
+Consider we are using `express` and want to instrument it using `@opentelemetry/instrumentation-express`.
+You'd need to add the following to `webpack.config.js`:

 ```js
   externalsType: "node-commonjs",
   externals: [